Seminar materials

 This title is available as an Open Access Manifold Edition.
 You can read it directly via Project MUSE or University of Minnesota Press.

-Note on external links: The links provided on this page direct users to the official publisher websites.
+Note: The links provided direct users to the official publisher websites.
 We do not host copyrighted files.
 Access to full texts may require an institutional login or subscription, which is outside the control of the seminar organiser.